Want the freedom of seeing without spectacles or contact lenses?

 How long does the recovery take?

 This varies person to person and is dependent on what you need to be able to visually achieve.
-We encourage our patients to take two days off after laser surgery to give them time to adapt to their new vision and to not cause any strain on their eyes.
+We encourage you to take two days off after laser surgery to give yourself time to adapt to your new vision and to avoid causing any strain on your eyes.

 Are you suitable for LASIK?